Brexit turns dirty -- is Theresa May ready?

 It will certainly delight hardline Euroskeptics in the Conservative Party who would prefer no deal at all to a "bad deal."

-Zuleeg echoed this view, saying the report of the dinner would be politically beneficial to May in the runup to next month's general election.
+Zuleeg echoed this view, saying the report of the dinner would be politically beneficial to May in the run-up to next month's general election.
 He said: "Will this damage the size of her election victory?
 Probably not.
 In some ways it is convenient to portray her as the sole leader standing against the EU, the single fighter against the bureaucracy of other countries ganging up against Britain.
 In that sense there is no damage."

 "Has it been damaging in terms of negotiating a deal -- to some extent, yes.
 But the one question for achieving a deal is whether Theresa May is willing to compromise on the very difficult red lines she has set out.
 If she is not willing to compromise on those then a deal looks quite unlikely."